-But there is a dangerous side to the Internet without proper supervision, they can fall victim to one of these predators.
+Among the Internet’s uses is as a educational information provider for children and students.
+There is, however, a dangerous side to the Internet, and without proper supervision, they can fall victim online predators.

-The best way to protect them is to learn about how the Internet works and to lay down a series of guidelines for your children to follow anytime they go “on-line.”
+The best way to protect them is for you to learn about how the Internet works and establish a series of guidelines for your children to follow when they’re online.

-The tips found on this Web site will help promote safe Internet usage in your home.
+These tips will help promote safe Internet usage.

 Why should I be concerned about my child using the internet?

-You have probably seen newspaper headlines like the ones here— sex offenders are beginning to take advantage of the Internet to contact potential victims.
-Some pedophiles have been caught by the police in the Internet sting operations trying to set up face-to-face meetings with unsuspecting children.
-Others have been arrested for posting images of child pornography on Internet sites.
+You have probably seen newspaper headlines like the ones below— sex offenders use the Internet to contact potential victims.
+Through Internet sting operations, police have caught pedophiles trying to set up face-to-face meetings with unsuspecting children.
+Other offenders have been arrested for posting images of child pornography on Internet sites.

-However, police agencies cannot keep up with every criminal who decides to use the Internet for illegal purposes and there are sites on the Internet that are perfectly legal, but not suitable for children.
-Parents must take the lead in protecting their children from inappropriate items that appear on the Internet the same way that they shield their children from inappropriate movies that appear on television.
+However, police cannot keep up with every criminal who uses the Internet illegally.
+Even so, there are Internet sties that are legal yet not suitable for children.
+Parents must take the lead in protecting their kids from inappropriate webpages the same way that they shield their children from inappropriate movies on television.

 What does being online mean?

-Being online means being connected to the Internet — A network of computers connecting people and information throughout the world.
-Access to the Internet is gained by subscribing to an Internet Service Provider, a private self-regulated business (known as an ISP).
-That company provides a telephone connection to the Internet, often referred to as the World Wide Web.
+Being online means being connected to the Internet, a network of computers connecting people and information throughout the world, also known as the World Wide Web.

 - Conduct research and obtain information on any topic.

-- Obtain everyday information related to world news, business, sports, travel, and entertainment.
-Nearly every magazine and newspaper published today has an Internet site.
+- Obtain current event information related to world news, business, sports, travel, and entertainment.
+Magazines and print newspapers also have a website.

-- Send and receive Electronic Mail (E-mail) to/from anyone with an Internet address.
+- Send and receive correspondence through Electronic Mail (e-mail) to/from anyone with an e-mail address.

-- Shop for just about any type of item at a variety of commercial sites.
+- Shop for nearly any type of item at a variety of commercial sites.

 Chat rooms are Internet locations where live and interactive conversations are held between two or more computer users.
 Chat rooms can be very enticing for children because of the appeal of a “pen pal” and instant “live” communication.
-Most chat rooms are not monitored and anyone can post anything.
+Most chat rooms are not monitored and posts are uncensored.
 All communication can be anonymous.

-Internet blogs can be operated by individuals, businesses, or organizations who often use them for advertising purposes.
-The topics are usually theme oriented offering information on hobbies or interests.
+Internet blogs are operated by individuals, businesses, or organizations and often used for advertising purposes.
+The topics are aligned with a theme and offer information on hobbies or interests.

 What are the dangers of my child using the internet unsupervised?